erickguan/discourse-webhook-github-issue/README.md

 # discourse-webhook-github-issue

+This bot is a demo for Discourse webhooks which mades it parts of GSoC.
+The bot can be deployed on heroku or your server.

 ## Config

 Firstly, you'll need to set up a Github user to comment.
 Create an account and prove you are not a robot.